ipni/specs/IPNI_HTTP_PROVIDER.md

 ### GET `/ipni/v1/ad/head`

-This endpoint retrieves the most recent advertisement CID published by the provider, along with additional information such as the provider's public key and the topic under which the advertisement is published.
+This endpoint retrieves the most recent advertisement CID published by the provider, along with additional information such as the provider's public key and the topic under which the advertisement is announced.

 Implementers should include explicit Cache-Control headers to manage caching behavior.
 This is beneficial for the following reasons: